Young ITA

 London, UK

-Young ITA Communications Chair - Ciara Ros read Jurisprudence as an undergraduate at Oriel College, University of Oxford and is a senior associate in the International Dispute Resolution practice group of Vinson & Elkins RLLP.
-She spent six months in the Vinson & Elkins LLP Houston office as part of her training contract, and worked in the Dubai office of Vinson & Elkins LLP for three years after qualification.
-Ciara returned to the London office of Vinson & Elkins RLLP in 2018.
-Her focus is on construction, energy and infrastructure disputes and international commercial arbitration, for both private companies and state clients.
-Ciara also advised clients on project finance and mergers and acquisitions, within the energy, infrastructure and telecoms sectors, during her tenure as a cross-practice associate in the Dubai office of Vinson & Elkins LLP.
+Young ITA Vice Chair - Ciara Ros is a senior associate in the International Dispute Resolution practice group of Vinson & Elkins RLLP in London.
+She was recognized as a Key Lawyer for International Arbitration by the Legal 500 in 2022 and was included in the INvolve – The Inclusion People list of Top 100 Women Future Leaders Role Model 2022.
+Ciara spent six months in the V&E Houston office and worked in the Dubai office for three years after qualification.
+She represents clients across a wide range of industries, including energy, construction, infrastructure, mining, wreck salvage, banking and financial services, and telecoms.
+Her focus is on energy and infrastructure, mining, construction disputes, and international commercial arbitration.
+Ciara also advised clients on project finance, and mergers and acquisitions within the energy, aviation, infrastructure and telecoms sectors during her tenure as an associate in the Dubai office, giving her a unique cross-practice view with significant transactional and disputes experience.
 She is admitted to practice as a solicitor in England and Wales.
+Ciara read Jurisprudence at the University of Oxford and sits on the board of the International Centre of Dispute Resolution (Y&I).

 Thomas Innes